mebusy/notes/dev_notes/c_vs_c++.md

 cout << &fooRef << endl; //Prints the address of foo fooRef = bar; // his is the same as "foo = bar", and foo == "I am bar" cout << &fooRef << endl; //Still prints the address of foo
+// Just work like string

-//The address of fooRef remains the same, i.e. it is still referring to foo.
+// The address of fooRef remains the same, i.e. it is still referring to foo.

 const string& barRef = bar; // Create a const reference to bar.
 // Like C, const values (and pointers and references) cannot be modified.